911

 Where does the data come from?

-911anywhere connects to a proprietary database built using publicly available contact and coverage area data from sources such as Department of Homeland Security (DHS), Federal Communications Commission (FCC), agencies’ websites and other internet accessible data, map data for municipalities and direct outreach to agencies' leadership.
+911anywhere utilizes a proprietary database built using publicly available contact and coverage area data from sources such as Department of Homeland Security (DHS), Federal Communications Commission (FCC), agencies’ public records, municipal map data and direct outreach to agencies' leadership.

 Instead of subscribing to 911anywhere, could I just look up the local police departments or 911 Centers where each of my contacts live?